India’s Fertility Transition : A Dramatic Shift Towards Smaller Families Across Generations

 Fig: 1

-These declining fertility rates across all age groups reflect India’s demographic transition towards lower fertility, which is likely influenced by factors such as increased urbanization, higher female education levels, greater labour force participation among women, and enhanced access to contraceptive methods.
-The overall trend points to a shift towards smaller family sizes, delayed childbearing, and greater reproductive health awareness, all of which are crucial for the ongoing demographic and socio-economic changes in the country.
+The declining fertility rates across all age groups reflect India’s demographic transition towards lower fertility, which is likely influenced by factors such as increased urbanization, higher female education levels, greater labour force participation among women, and enhanced access to contraceptive methods.
+The overall trend points to a shift towards smaller family sizes, delayed childbearing, and greater reproductive health awareness, all of which are crucial for the country’s ongoing demographic and socio-economic changes.

 References